Skip to main content

 1. Meditation: Spend a few minutes each day to meditate and be mindful.
 This trains your mind to concentrate for longer.

-2. Manage time: Break work into smaller tasks.
+2. Manage time: Break work into smaller tasks and create blocks of time.
 Set deadlines for each.
 Use apps and timers to stay on track.

 3. Minimize disruptions: Have a clean workspace.
 Turn off notifications.
 Use website blockers during work hours.

 4. Pomodoro Technique: Work intensely, usually 25 minutes, then take a break.
-Prevents burnout and keeps you engaged.
+This prevents burnout and keeps you engaged.

 5. Healthy habits: Get enough sleep.
 Eat balanced meals.
 Exercise.
 Take breaks.
 These lifestyle choices help cognitive function.